 We also engage with a wide range of stakeholders at a corporate level.
-A list of the stakeholders who contributed to the development of The 2030 Plan is on our website www.lafargeholcim.com/sustainable-development. СНF Over CHF 56m Group spend on social investments of cement plants to have community stakeholder plans in place by 2020
+A list of the stakeholders who contributed to the development of The 2030 Plan is on our website www.lafargeholcim.com/sustainable-development.

 For a breakdown of social investment spending and estimated number of people benefiting, see the performance data table on page 45.